maddypetersen/pierce-hacker-submissions/New Lessons/Creating a twitter bot with google sheet.md

 **2. Open your Google Sheet**

 Enter your account name in your Google sheet under Step 1.
-Google sheets will automatically save so you don't have to do anything else.
+Google sheets will automatically save so you don't have to worry about lossing any information.

 ![Google Sheet](https://raw.githubusercontent.com/ymonteagudo9896/twitter-bot-tutorial-for-Pierce-Hacker/master/images/Adding%20twitter%20name.jpg)